alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 - Interface Frequency Group: 0.666;1.554;2.442 Hz
 - Displacement Response Frequency Group: 0.137;0.274;0.411;0.548;0.685;0.822;0.959 Hz

-This record is a medium-displacement response.
-Its value is that it provides a comparison case: even when the QSM Power Frequency Group and Interface Frequency Group exist, displacement will not necessarily reach the highest level if the interface work packet or displacement receiving condition is insufficient.
+This record is a representative high-response case within Group1.
+Its value is that it shows how a strong Input-Side QSM Power Peak and a clear Interface Power/Work Packet can appear together with a high displacement response inside the short-period pulse group.

 ### RSN4102: Low-Displacement Case